 What are the 12 Steps?

 12 step programs are aptly named because the programs include twelve steps.
 These 12 step recovery programs believe that recovery from addiction must be completed in steps, but a higher power guides participants through these steps.
-In the United States and other areas, many consider this higher power to be a Christian god, but other 12 step programs include people of different religions or people without any religious affiliations.
 According to some of these programs, a higher power can be anything we consider it to be.
 Here’s the most common version of the twelve steps:

 - Made a searching and fearless moral inventory of ourselves